SquadronSyntax/SQL_Window_Functions/README.md

 Show if it's HIGHER, LOWER, or EQUAL.

-🎯 Expected Outcome
+🎯 EXPLANATION ON OUTPUT
-A table that shows each employee’s:
+table  shows each employee’s:

 salary